Kalior/openpose-tda-action-recognition/README.md

 * The final step is to run the `run_tda.py` script.
 It accepts a dataset as input (without the `-test` or `-train` suffix) and an option to either run either `visualise`, `mapper`, `tda`, or `ensemble` on the data.
 The `tda` and `ensemble` option will produce confusion matricies of the test set.
 The `tda` option runs a Sliced Wasserstein Kernel on the Persistence diagrams of the generated point clouds from the data.
 The `ensemble` option combines the Sliced Wasserstein kernel with other features for a better classification.
 The `mapper` option runs the Mapper algorithm on the combined dataset.
 The `visualise` option displays the average keypoint position for each class and the features used in the `ensemble` for each class.

 ## Dockerfiles
-There are currently three dockerfiles.
-There is currently no Dockerfile for every part of the project since there are two well-defined parts of the project with widely different dependencies.
-Of course, combining them is not difficult, if needed.
+There are currently four dockerfiles, as there are three natural divisions of the project:

-* `Dockerfile`: which is the GPU version of OpenPose, which allows the openpose parts of this project to be run.
+* `dockerfiles/Dockerfile-openpose-gpu`: which is the GPU version of OpenPose, which allows the openpose parts of this project to be run.
-* `Dockerfile.cpu`: which is the CPU version of OpenPose.
+* `dockerfiles/Dockerfile-openpose-cpu`: which is the CPU version of OpenPose.
-* `Dockerfile.tda`: which contains the `Gudhi` and `sklearn_tda` for the classification part of the project.
+* `dockerfiles/Dockerfile-tda`: which contains the `Gudhi` and `sklearn_tda` for the classification part of the project.
+* `Dockerfile`: which installs both openpose (assuming a GPU) as well as the TDA libraries.
+This file can really do with some cleanup using build stages.

-After building the Dockerfiles there are two scripts `openpose-dev.sh` and `tda-dev.sh` which runs the corresponding containers and mounts the source directory as well as the expected locations of the data.
+After building the Dockerfiles there is a script `dev.sh` which runs the corresponding container and mounts the source directory as well as the expected locations of the data.
+It is provided more out of convenience than anything, and may need some modification depending on your configuration.